teemulehtinen/llama-cli/README.md

 technologies.
 Llamas are also known from a controversial programming exercise for computer science majors at Aalto University.

+## Installation

+Llama CLI is available at PyPI.
+It has a number of automatically installed dependencies, most notably `pandas`, `numpy`, and `requests`.

+   % python3 -m pip install llama-cli
+   % llama

+OR contained in a virtual environment (directory)

+   % python3 -m venv .venv && .venv/bin/pip install llama-cli
+   % .venv/bin/llama

 ## Instructions

-Llama CLI operates on the current work directory.
+Llama CLI operates on the current working directory.
 The configurations and data will be stored in that directory – little bit like when working with git repositories.
 One work directory can connect with multiple data sources and one should select the sources that the current research or analysis project requires.

     % llama
    Llama CLI fetches and preprocesses learning data

    usage: llama <cmd> [<args>]

       status      Show the working tree status
       source      Manage sources for learning data
       list        List available data tables and columns privacy     Configure privacy (default: pseudoanonymous)
       exclude     Exclude selected tables, columns, or persons at fetch fetch       Fetch data from sources
       anonymize   Export anonymized data
       shell       Open python REPL with 'llama' instance to fetched data

 1. Use `llama source add` to interactively connect with data sources.
    The required addresses and keys will be prompted when required.